EEPT-LAB/DipG-Seg/README.md

 # DipG-Seg
-***DipG-Seg*** is a fast and accurate ground segmentation algorithm based on double images including $z$-image and $d$-image.
+***DipG-Seg*** is a fast and accurate ground segmentation algorithm based on double images including zz-image and dd-image.
 This method is pixel-wise, which could be regarded as the counterpart of point-wise on the 3D point cloud.
 Despite this, our method is very efficient, meanwhile, accurate.
 ## 1. Features of DipG-Seg
 * A **complete framework of ground segmentation totally based on images**.
 Thus, it is very easy to further accelerate by adjusting the resolutions of images.
 * **Accurate and Super Fast**.
-DipG-Seg can run at more than 120Hz on an Intel NUC (i7 1165G7) with a resolution of $64\times 870$, achieving a high accuracy of over 94% on the SemanticKITTI dataset.
+DipG-Seg can run at more than 120Hz on an Intel NUC (i7 1165G7) with a resolution of 64×87064\times 870, achieving a high accuracy of over 94% on the SemanticKITTI dataset.
 * **Robust** to LIDAR models and scnenarios.
 The given parameters allow DipG-Seg to work well on 64, 32, and 16-beam LiDARs and in scenarios in nuScenes and SemanticKITTI.
 <p align="center"><img src=./pictures/cover.gif alt="animated" /></p>